MLIR 22.0.0git

 49 /// result, this pass must introduce new block arguments in some blocks to

-50 /// accomodate for the multiple possible definitions.
+50 /// accommodate for the multiple possible definitions.
 Each predecessor will

 51 /// populate the block argument with the definition reached at its end.
 With